ansonfu886/BMES-BasicArduinoWorkshop/README.md

 **Where?**: TR +27, The Hive, Nanyang Technological University</br>
 **Who?**: NTU Biomedical Engineering Society

-### Questions?

-Raise your hand at any time during the workshop or shoot me an [e-mail](mailto:askbmes@gmail.com) later.

-### Errors?

-If you find any mistake (typo or anything else), please make a pull request or [post an issue](https://github.com/ansonfu886/BMES-BasicArduinoWorkshop/issues/new)!
-Thanks!

 <hr>

 ## Step 0 - Initial Setup